-Ameelio wants to take on for-profit prison calling rackets after starting with free letters to inmates – TechCrunch
+Ameelio wants to take on for-profit, prison-calling rackets after starting with free letters to inmates – TechCrunch

 Written mail is a common way to keep in contact with someone in prison, but there are a few obstacles that may prevent the less savvy from doing so.
 Ameelio facilitates this by providing an up-to-date list of correct addresses and conventions for writing to any of the thousands of criminal justice facilities around the country, as well as the correct way to look up and identify the inmate you’re trying to contact — rarely as simple as just putting their name at the top.

 “The way prison addresses work, the inmate address is different from the physical address.
-So we scraped addresses and built a database for that, and built a way to find the different idiosyncrasies, like how many lines are necessary, what to put on each line, etc,” said co-founder Gabe Saruhashi.
+So we scraped addresses and built a database for that, and built a way to find the different idiosyncrasies, like how many lines are necessary, what to put on each line, etc.,” said co-founder Gabe Saruhashi.

-Once that’s sorted, you write your letter, attach a photo if you want, and it’s printed out and sent (via direct-mail-as-a-service startup Lob).
+Once that’s sorted, you write your letter, attach a photo if you want, and it’s printed and sent (via direct-mail-as-a-service startup Lob).
 It’s easy to see how removing the friction and cost of printing, addressing and so on would lead to more frequent communication.

 Since starting a couple months ago and spreading word of the service on Facebook groups and other informal means, they’ve already sent more than 4,000 letters.
 But while it’s nice for people to be able to send letters, Ameelio plans to cater to larger organizations that use mail at larger scales.